synacktiv/Windows-kernel-SegmentHeap-Aligned-Chunk-Confusion/README.md

 This repository contains a PoC exploit using an exploitation technique called Aligned Chunk Confusion.
-It has been presented at SSTIC 2020.
-The details on the technique can be found in the paper (link to be added soon).
+The details on the technique can be found in the [paper](https://github.com/synacktiv/Windows-kernel-SegmentHeap-Aligned-Chunk-Confusion/blob/master/Scoop_The_Windows_10_pool.pdf).

 This exploit leverages a heap overflow in the Windows kernel heap to elevate its privileges from Low to SYSTEM.